Sabertrio User Guide – Importing and Formatting Music for Your Lightsaber

 visualizer effect.

-iSaber - Importing/Playing Tracks
+iSaber - Importing and Playing Tracks

 Importing Tracks